 - Students are able to (1) demonstrate an understanding of the aetiology of learning difficulties; (2) recognise the cognitive and social characteristics of students with learning difficulties; and (3) understand how learning difficulties are assessed.

-- Typically this unit is assessed in the following ways: (1) 2000-word report and (2) one page fact sheet on a learning difficulty.
+- Indicative assessments in this unit are as follows: (1) 2000-word report and (2) one page fact sheet on a learning difficulty.
 Further information is available in the unit outline.